willfaught/go-guide/README.md

 - SHOULD follow the example of the Go standard libraries

 ## Implementation

-- MUST NOT assume conditions that are not explicitly documented

-        type T struct {
-            ...
-            // ID is the identifier.
-Must not be zero.
-Must be unique.
-            ID string
-            ...
-            // UpdatedAt is when it was updated.
-Must be UTC.
-Must not
-            // be less than CreatedAt if not zero.
-Must not be greater
-            // than DeletedAt if DeletedAt is not zero.
-            UpdatedAt time.Time
-        }

 - MUST assert interface implementations with package variable declarations